 For individuals needing to file a power of attorney on behalf of another taxpayer, Arizona will accept the Federal Power of Attorney (POA) Form 2848 provided certain changes are made.
 For more information on this, see General Tax Procedure (GTP) 15-2, or complete Arizona POA Form 285.

-Next, starting with the 2017 tax filing season, taxpayers receiving the Form 1099-G, which serves as a confirmation of the previous year’s state tax refund, can go online to access and print the form.
+Next, taxpayers receiving the Form 1099-G, which serves as a confirmation of the previous year’s state tax refund, can go online to access and print the form.
 They can go to www.AZTaxes.gov, click the “View My 1099-G,” provide the necessary information and download the forms.
 In addition to Form 1099-G, taxpayers can confirm the previous year’s state tax refund by reviewing their previous year’s Arizona individual income tax return.

 Also, if an individual did not receive a W-2 from an employer, that person can contact the IRS at (800) 829-1040 for further instructions.
 Individuals who lose a W-2, or find their W-2 is incorrect, can request a new one from their employers.